 Davenport University Grand Rapids, Michigan

-Nike Softball Camps is excited to host a second summer of camp at Davenport University.
+Nike Softball Camps is excited to host a third summer of camp at Davenport University.
 This camp gives you the kind of focused, intensive training essential for improvement - no matter what your ability level.
 Our goal is that your performance as an overall player will improve, along with your self-confidence but it is up to each player to take what they have learned and apply it to gametime situations.

 Leading instruction is Associate Head Coach McCall Salmon.
 Salmon is joined by Head Coach Ronda Varnesdeel as well as members of the Davenport Softball Team.